btn-group/squid-smart-contract-hub/README.md

 # 0. Install @subsquid/cli a.k.a. the sqd command globally
 npm i -g @subsquid/cli

-# 1. Retrieve the template
-sqd init my_squid_name -t frontier-evm cd my_squid_name

-# 2. Install dependencies
+# 1. Install dependencies
 npm ci

-# 3. Start a Postgres database container and detach
+# 2. Start a Postgres database container and detach
 sqd up

-# 4. Start the processor
+# 3. Start the processor
 sqd process

-# 5. The command above will block the terminal
+# 4. The command above will block the terminal
 #    being busy with fetching the chain data,
 #    transforming and storing it in the target database.
 #